MonoidMusician/blog/sources/parser.md

   1. Finding perfect representations, e.g. no leading zeroes, if you want it to encode data exactly
   1. Common practice of using grammars this way (e.g. in type theory papers)

-### Ideas
+### Ideas & Questions

 - State exploration: current state, next states, previous states
 - Emulate Happy, especially precedence operators
 - Can Happy precedence operators be explained in terms of alternative grammars?
+Can the conflict resolutions always be “pulled back” to a grammar that would generate the same table, or a larger table that represents the same abstract grammar?
+Does it require quotiented grammars to explain?
-- Generate example inputs for each state, espeically to diagnose conflicts
+- Generate example inputs for each state, especially to diagnose conflicts^[currently it only generates example inputs for nonterminals/productions]
 - Explain [Earley parsing](https://en.wikipedia.org/wiki/Earley_parser) using a similar approach
 - Better errors!